Write Lab

 We close on holidays and between quarters.
 This quarter, we close:

-Please enroll in the eWriteLab course on Canvas to submit papers online for tutors to review, to view our online writing and formatting resources, and to access the Zoom tutoring options.
+Please enroll in the eWriteLab course on Canvas to view our online writing and formatting resources and to access our virtual tutoring options.

 Already enrolled?
 Click Here to access the eWriteLab!

-Below in Submitting a Writing Assignment, we explain the process of how our online submissions and Zoom tutoring works.
+Below in Submitting a Writing Assignment, we explain the process of how our online tutoring options work.

 Below in Submitting a Writing Assignment, we explain the process of how our In-Person tutoring works.